Eugenio8mola/GraphPartitioning/sequentialAlgorithms/FiducciaMattheyses/README.md

 This function returns the maximum weight in the vector of weights.

+## `get_edge_weight`

+This function receives a pair `edge` including two nodes and then returns the weight of edges: if there exists an edge it returns the weight of the edge, otherwise it returns 0.

+## `get_adjacent_vertices`

+This function receives the number of a node and then returns all nodes that are adjacent to it.
+The output of the function is a `set<int>`.

 ## `make_new_graph`

 After splitting the graph in each iteration we call this function and pass the partitions `vec` to this function to generate two new graphs.

+## `calculateIED`

 ## `calculate_gain`